 Homemade soups are great for cold days.
 Make a vegetable-packed minestrone or one of these recipes on the weekend for the upcoming week or have it for dinner and send the kids with leftovers for lunch.

-Kuzemchak also has two yummy, homemade fruit leather recipes on her blog that could be made on the weekends for simple grab-and-go during the week: Strawberry fruit leather and Apple cinnamon fruit leather.
+Kuzemchak also has two yummy, homemade fruit leather recipes on her blog that could be made on the weekends for simple grab-and-go during the week: strawberry fruit leather and apple cinnamon fruit leather.

 These Mini Deep Dish Pizzas are incredibly easy.
 They can be eaten cold or you can reheat them and throw them into a thermos if your kids prefer them warm.
 Use your kids favorite toppings to personalize them.